dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Sightless/Notes.md

-*wtf is this dir*
+*whta is this dir*

 drwxr-x--- 2 root  root  4.0K May 15  2024 froxlor.panel
 drwxr-x--- 2 10000 10000 4.0K May 15  2024 web1
 michael@sightless:/var/customers/tmp$ cd web1

-wtf is var customers
+what is var customers